 How much does KEEN cost?

 The majority of KEEN sessions are free of charge.
-We also offer free transport to and from sessions for athletes living within the Oxford ring road.
 The exception to this is GrEAT, for which we charge a small subscription fee.

 How can I get my child involved?

 Before coming to a session, your child must be registered so that we can ensure we cater to their needs.
-To request a registration form, contact the KEEN coordinator, Dan Warren, at firstname.lastname@example.org.
+To request a registration form, contact the KEEN coordinator, Paul Harding, at email@example.com.